ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/docs/UPLOADS.md

 This page shows the specimens uploaded for every project.
 The first table shows aggregates the ICGC projects by city and puts all the TCGA projects together in one column.
 It shows the totals and percentages of all sites as well.
 Below the table are two charts which show the percentage and uploaded specimens each day/week.
 This is a good way to see the progress of each city.
 There are also options to view everything by the associated repo for both charts.
 Finally there is a map with tabs of all the cities included.
 This map is mainly for looking at the uploads/project and there is also a table showing the GNOS repo that each project is uploading to.

 ## Collecting the Data
-This site gets the number of uploads by referencing variuos spreadsheets:
+This site gets the number of uploads by referencing various spreadsheets:

 	BTCA-SG: https://docs.google.com/spreadsheet/ccc?key=0ApWzavEDzSJddGhFak1rZEJmUHFjOWR3MTRPVndrVlE&usp=drive_web
   	BOCA-UK: https://docs.google.com/spreadsheet/ccc?key=0AoQ6zq-rG38-dE5ZZVEyaUNadU9mZlpVN1hDU0lDOWc&usp=drive_web